-From the former complicated taxing system to the current GST taxation scheme, this piece explains what GST is, its kinds, features, benefits, requirements, and other key GST compliances.
+From the former complicated taxing system to the current GST taxation scheme, this piece explains GST, its kinds, features, benefits, requirements, and other key GST compliances.

 India’s Former Taxation System

-Before GST, there was a complicated taxing structure that included both state and central government taxes.
-Several state taxes, such as VAT, luxury tax, sales tax, and amusement tax, are interwoven with central government taxes.
+Before GST, a complicated taxing structure included both state and central government taxes.
+Several state taxes, such as VAT, luxury, sales, and amusement, are interwoven with central government taxes.
 Because both taxes were interwoven, it resulted in a cascading impact that increased the cost of domestic and foreign usage of Goods and Services.

-In reality, governments gathered taxes in the shape of VAT, or Value-added Taxes.
+In reality, governments gathered taxes in VAT, or Value-added Taxes.
 Furthermore, each jurisdiction had its collection of laws and rules.
 Similarly, the Central Government levied CST, or Central State Tax, on inter-state purchases of products.
 Because these fees overlapped, it resulted in a tax-on-tax impact.

-Centra, for example, levied excise tax on the production and sale of a product.
+Centra, for example, levied excise tax on producing and selling a product.
 In addition, the state authority levied VAT on the same merchandise.
 As a consequence, a tax-on-tax effect emerged.
 This is known as the revenue cascading impact.

 What exactly is GST?

 GST, or products and Services Tax, is an indirect tax imposed on the selling, acquisition, and usage of products and services.
-The GST tax replaced a slew of taxes, including excise duty, service tax, VAT, and others, to create a united tax system.
+TO CREATE A UNITED TAX SYSTEM, the GST tax replaced a slew of taxes, including excise duty, service tax, VAT, and others.

 GST, in particular, is a multistage, value-added single domestic indirect tax system for the complete country.
 This complete tax is divided into five slabs: 0%, 5%, 12%, 18%, and 28%.